 Click Here for tab for Africa

-Africa, by Toto is already legendary in its popularity, going 6x platinum as a single in the US alone, with the official music video sitting at over 720 million views on YouTube.
-Originally released in 1982, Africa has been able to stay incredibly relevant through its prevalent use in internet memes, and the viral metal interpretation of the song performed by Frog Leap Studios.
+Toto’s Africa is already legendary in its popularity, going 6x platinum as a single in the US alone, with the official music video sitting at over 900 million views on YouTube.
+Originally released in 1982, Africa has been able to stay incredibly relevant through its prevalent appearance in internet memes, and the viral metal interpretation of the song performed by Frog Leap Studios.

-So with it being loved by both old and young bar goers alike, this is a great choice for any setlist.
-There are also multiple ways to play it, if you are a solo player you can follow the bassline using acoustic chords, or, if you have a second player there are lots of harmonies and melodies to facilitate a second guitar.
+Beloved by old and young bar-goers alike, this is a great choice for any setlist.
+There are also multiple ways to play it.
+If you are a solo player, you can follow the bassline using acoustic chords.
+If you have a second player, there are lots of harmonies and melodies to facilitate a second guitar.

 Blinding Lights – The Weeknd